 In this study, the interview protocol or form was designed by the researchers, following the steps below.
 The first step was reviewing the theoretical literature.
 Given that the aim of this qualitative research had an exploratory aspect beyond simple data description, studies and models within the framework of evaluation based on the effectiveness of top schools were examined, and suitable questions from influential dimensions and components were derived.
 The second step was formulating initial questions.
 Questions obtained in the first step were summarized and designed in various forms that conveyed a single concept to be used in the next step.
 The third step was review by experts.
 In this part, to reach a final form for conducting the interview, experts were used.
 The interview form was sent to these individuals, and after review, they sent their evaluation to the researcher.
 Also, they were contacted by phone, which provided valuable opinions towards reaching the final form.
 The fourth step was the final form for the interview.
 Finally, the final form for conducting the interview, which consists of two parts, was designed.
-The first part was the interview, and the position of the interviewee.
+The first part was the interview protocol, including the date and time of the interview, location of the interview, interviewer, interviewee, and the position of the interviewee.
 The second part consisted of 4 interview questions, and at the end, a question was included for respondents to express their opinions about providing additional information on the research topic.